Travel Documents, Forms and Paperwork You Need to Prepare for Wallis and Futuna

 Vaccination Certificates

-Although you may want to ensure your routine vaccinations are up to date as per the recommendations of the World Health Organisation, there are no mandatory vaccinations required to enter Wallis and Futuna.
+Although you may want to ensure your routine vaccinations are up to date as per the recommendations of the World Health Organisation, the only mandatory vaccination required to enter Wallis and Futuna is the Yellow Fever vaccination if you have travelled through a country with an outbreak within the last month.

 Driver License Licence Car Rental